LukeGrahamLandry/franca/README.md

 ## Progress

-- `crates/compiler` contains the frontend and the jit used for comptime execution.
+- `src` contains the frontend and the jit used for comptime execution.
 - The programs in `tests`, `lib`, and `examples` actually work with the existing jit compiler.
 - The programs in `plan` are just trying out how potential language features feel.